Braeden261/seniorProject/README.md

 This game is a hack and slash action game inspired by the work of From Software with Dark Souls and Bloodborne.

-Played with controller (Xbox), keyboard inputs are not implemented.
+Played with controller (Xbox), keyboard inputs are supported but not the intended control scheme.

 ## Controls